Six tips for health professionals to prioritize their mental well-being as we head into the holidays.

 - Get outside during daylight hours.
 Having fewer hours of daylight can have a negative impact on your mood, especially for those who already struggle with mental health challenges.
 To help cope with less sunlight, try to find 30 minutes to get outside, walk somewhere instead of driving, or invite a friend or co-worker to take a daily walk.
 Some people benefit from purchasing a bright light for home or work.

 - Find a balance between being with others and being alone.
-You may not have the energy or desire to attend a large gathering this year.
+You may not always have the energy or desire to attend a large gathering.
 That’s OK!
 But it’s important not to completely isolate yourself.
 You can invite a couple of people to join you in a low-pressure activity.
-Consider planning an activity that has proven beneficial to your wellbeing in the past, whether it’s listening to or playing music, cooking, crafting, hiking or another outdoor activity.
+Consider planning an activity that has proven beneficial to your well-being in the past, whether it’s listening to or playing music, cooking, crafting, hiking or another outdoor activity.

 - Connect with others if you’re feeling lonely.
 Chances are pretty good that you are not alone in feeling lonely during the holidays.
 Sharing these feelings may empower others to do the same.
 Reach out to a friend, family member, co-worker or trusted advisor and talk about ways you can stay connected and support each other.
 Think about the people in your life who have an encouraging impact; remember, you get to choose who to let into your inner circle.
 If you feel you have no one to turn to, there are trained professionals to listen and help, such as mental health providers.
-There are also support services available, including the Physician Support Line (888-409-0141), Crisis Text Line (Text “TALK” to 741741) or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+There are also support services available, including the 988 Suicide & Crisis Lifeline (call 988), Crisis Text Line (text “HOME” to 741741) or the Physician Support Line (888-409-0141).